 Not that you’re likely to buy a mid-sized family estate specifically with speed in mind, but the quickest 1.4-litre T-Jet petrol is the only one to crack the 0-62mph sprint with a sub-10-second time.

 Most buyers are expected to plump for a diesel to maximise efficiency, with the 1.6-litre MultiJet II version offering adequate performance as well as the lowest emissions at 98g/km of CO2.

 All Tipo Station Wagons have six-speed manual gearboxes save for the automatic-only 1.6-litre E-TorQ petrol and an optional twin-clutch automatic, called DDCT, for the larger diesel motor.

 Inexpensive to buy, generously appointed

-While Fiat’s confirmed the Tipo Station Wagon will be sold in three trim levels, it’s yet to announce whether they’ll use the Pop, Easy and Lounge names used on the continent.
+The Tipo Station Wagon will be sold in three trim levels, called Easy, Easy Plus and Lounge.